 “Photography for me is a means to explore the deeper meaning of life.
 Through my camera, I seek to uncover the untold, to reveal the invisible; I try to catch a glimpse of the inner soul of my subjects.
 I hope to take those who see my work on a mystical journey to another universe.
 Similar to when one meditates, certain photos can transport us to a spiritual world where one can reconnect with nature and find strength and harmony within oneself.”

-Zack was born and raised in France.
-He also credits his Italian ancestry, together with his travels throughout the world, for shaping his creativity and humanistic perspective.
+Zack Zublena was born and raised in France.
+He also credits his Italian ancestors, as well as his travels around the world, with shaping his creativity and humanist perspective.

-Since a young age, Zack has had a passion for the visual and performing arts.
-After pursuing a formal education at the prestigious Cours Florent drama school in Paris, he started a successful career as an actor.
+Since a young age, Zack has been passionate about the visual and performing arts.
+After receiving formal training at the prestigious Cours Florent drama school in Paris, he began a successful acting career.

-His first serious encounters with photography happened during trips to Morocco and South Africa.
-There, fascinated by the light, the scenery, and the wildlife, Zack realized that through his camera he could not only capture the beauty of the moment, but he could also express more than what the eye can see.
+His first serious encounters with photography took place during trips to Morocco and South Africa.
+There, fascinated by the light, the scenery and the wildlife, Zack realized that through his camera he could not only capture the beauty of the moment, but he could also express more than what the eye can see.

 A new passion was born.

-After settling in Los Angeles to further pursue his acting career, Zack's photography endeavors stretched from professional photo shoots for actors and models to a head-first dive into the world of fine art photography.
+After moving to Los Angeles to pursue his acting career, Zack's photographic endeavors expanded from professional photoshoots for actors and models to diving headfirst into the world of fine art photography.

-At the heart of Zack's art is humanism – a belief in the self and individual dignity, which not coincidentally was the cornerstone of art in the Italian Renaissance, a distinctive facet of Zack's heritage and consciousness.
+At the heart of Zack's art is humanism – a belief in the Self and in individual dignity, which was, not coincidentally, the cornerstone of Italian Renaissance art.
+It is also a distinctive facet of Zack's heritage and consciousness.

-Renaissance artists were also driven to depict real-life human appearances, otherwise known as naturalistic art.
-Leonardo, Michelangelo, Raphael and others of this time featured beautifully modeled human bodies in complex poses.
-In many of his works, Zack paints the human body with gold — which magnifies the pure essence of the soul while at the same time providing nourishment and protection.
-The word “renaissance” means re-birth, and the gold paint both nurtures and repairs – much like the Japanese artist of the 15th century, Kintsugi, who used gold as a way of bringing new life to objects (by repairing their cracks with gold).
-Ultimately, the gold enhances the figure’s imperfections instead of completely hiding them, and the finished form is thus sublimated into a jewel of Creation.
+Renaissance artists were also driven to depict real human appearances, otherwise known as naturalistic art.
+Leonardo, Michelangelo, Raphael and others from this era presented beautifully modeled human bodies in complex poses.
+In many of his works, Zack paints the human body in gold, which magnifies the pure essence of the soul while at the same time providing nourishment and protection.
+The word “renaissance” means re-birth, and the gold paint both nurtures and repairs – much like the 15th-century Japanese artist Kintsugi, who used gold as a way of bringing new life to broken objects by repairing their cracks with gold.
+Ultimately, the gold enhances the figure’s imperfections, instead of completely hiding them and the repair is literally illuminating the finished form and thus sublimated into a jewel of Creation.